 Duties and Responsibilities include, but are not limited to:

-- Serve as lead staff to member-led Legislative Team, which will continue to engage MOF community teams and other supporters around key policy goals.
+- Serve as lead staff to member-led Legislative Team, which will continue to engage community teams and other supporters around key policy goals.

 - Working with National Data Administrator, develop a mechanism to track participation and leadership development in state campaigns and legislative work.